 Situated in the far west of the African continent, Senegal experiences a tropical, semi-arid climate with temperatures ranging from 25°C to 32°C throughout the year, commonly referred to as "Sahelian."
 The country faces high inter-annual rainfall variability with a dry season from October to May and a rainy season from June to September.
-According to the World Meteorological Organization (WMO), Senegal's average temperature has increased by 1.5°C since the pre-industrial era, surpassing the global average increase of 1.1°C. The country also reports an increased frequency and severity of extreme weather events, including more frequent, longer, and intense heatwaves, droughts, and floods.
+According to the World Meteorological Organization (WMO), Senegal's average temperature has increased by 1.5°C since the pre-industrial era, surpassing the global average increase of 1.1°C. The country also reports an increased frequency and severity of extreme weather events, including more frequent, longer, and intense heatwaves, droughts, and floods15.

-Project area
+- Project area

 The project will be implemented in the region of Fatick, one of the fourteen administrative regions of Senegal, covering a total area of 6,685 km2, thus representing 3.7% of the national territory.
-This region, at the heart of which lies the Dead Sine Valley (DSV) which corresponds to the project area, is one of the climatic "hot spots" in the Sahel and in the country.
-The region displays a high ecological heterogeneity with two distinctive ecozones: the North has an average rainfall of 520 mm with a shorter rainy season and covers generally the department of Fatick, and the South has an average rainfall of 680 mm, particularly in the department of Foundiougne.
-The project area covers nine (09) municipalities of the department of Fatick in the region of the same name, corresponding to the coverage area of the Dead Sine Valley (the purple section of figure 1).
-In 2018, the population of the project area was estimated at 178,382, for which 51% are women, and 77% are young (under 35 years old).
+This region, at the heart of which lies the Dead Sine Valley (DSV) which corresponds to the project area, is one of the climatic "hot spots" in the Sahel and in the country16.
+The region presents a strong heterogeneity which can be summarized in a North/South opposition: in the North, an average rainfall of 520 mm in the department of Fatick with a shorter rainy season and in the South an average rainfall of 680 mm, particularly in the department of Foundiougne17.
+The project area covers nine (09) municipalities 18 of the department of Fatick in the region of the same name, corresponding to the coverage area of the Dead Sine Valley (the purple section of figure 1).
+In 2018, the population of the project area was estimated at 178,38219, for which 51% are women, and 77% are young (under 35 years old).